-Your Aboriginal or Torres Strait Islander heritage is something that is personal to you.
-You do not need a document to identify as an Aboriginal and Torres Strait Islander person.
-However, you will be asked to provide a document when applying for identified degrees, services or scholarships which are open only to Aboriginal and Torres Strait Islander people.
+Your Aboriginal and/or Torres Strait Islander heritage is something that is personal to you.
+You do not need a document to identify as an Aboriginal and/or Torres Strait Islander person.

 - are an Aboriginal and/or Torres Strait Islander person by descent,

 - identify as an Aboriginal and/or Torres Strait Islander person and

 - are accepted as such within the community in which you live or have lived.

 This enables you to access the full range of services and support through Murrup Barak and the Wilin Centre.

 The University of Melbourne offer a range of programs, supports and pathways specifically for Aboriginal and Torres Strait Islander peoples and applicants will need to supply documentation to affirm their eligibility.